top of page

 • Side sleepers often need medium-firm or slightly softer surfaces to cushion shoulders and hips

-• Back sleepers usually benefit from medium-firm support that maintains the spine’s natural curve
+• Back sleepers usually benefit from balanced medium-firm support that maintains spinal curves

-• Stomach sleepers often require firmer mattresses to prevent lower-back arching
+• Stomach sleepers often require firmer mattresses to prevent hip sinkage

 When Firmness Alone Isn’t Enough

-Firmness is important, but it’s only one piece of the puzzle.
-Mattress materials, zoning, responsiveness, and pressure relief all influence how supportive a mattress feels in real life.
+Firmness is important — but it’s only one piece of the puzzle.

 Moving From Firmness Questions to the Right Mattress Choice

-Once you understand whether a firm or medium-firm mattress suits you better, the next step is applying that knowledge to real options.
-At this stage, looking at mattresses by sleep position becomes far more effective than browsing generic reviews.
+Once you understand whether firm or medium-firm suits you better, the next step is narrowing options based on your sleep style.

 To go deeper: